Visit London with Kids

 So where does it all go pear shaped?

-What grated the most for me was the necessity for professional photographers to crawl the place for cheesy photos which required even more wasted time every room the kids would enter.
-This was merely so the staff can then jump in front of you whilst you attempt a hasty escape from the place to try and add some additionally exorbitant photos to the cost of your day.
+What grated the most for me was the necessity for professional photographers to crawl the place for cheesy photos which required even more wasted time just so the staff can then jump in front of you whilst you attempt a hasty escape from the place to try and add some additionally exorbitant photos to the cost of your day.

 My advice, save your pennies and visit many of the other way more worthwhile attractions in London.